 Do the studio’s sanitation practices prevent risk?

-Our studio strictly adheres to Washington State Department of Health standards for sanitation.
+Our studios strictly adhere to many safety and sanity regulations.
 However, cold and flu viruses, along with bacteria, spread through the air.
 Even if you cover your cough or sneeze, you send infected droplets through the air when you talk.
 Treatment rooms are enclosed and humid spaces.
 Infected droplets can land in the mouth or nose of your therapist.
 They can land on hair, skin, and clothes and stay infectious for several hours.
 Clients and staff can then carry your virus back to work or home and infect others—especially those in high-risk groups.

 - Sore throat